checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

   }
 })
 ```

-{{< info >}}
-Note that the `privateLocations` property on any `Check` construct directly accepts `PrivateLocation` instances if the
+> Note that the `privateLocations` property on any `Check` construct directly accepts `PrivateLocation` instances if the
-instance is created within the scope of the CLI project.
+> instance is created within the scope of the CLI project.
 If you want to reference a Private Location created in a different
-project or created via the Web UI, you can pass in the `slugName` string.
+> project or created via the Web UI, you can pass in the `slugName` string.
-{{< /info >}}

 - `name`: A friendly name for your private location.
 - `slugName`: A valid unique slug name.